Eastynfromeast/wetube-reloaded/study/014-Webassembly-Video-Transcode.md

 - Blob : a blob, which is a file-like object of immutable, raw data; they can be read as text or binary data, or converted into a ReadableStream so its methods can be used for processing the data.

+- Uint8Array ("**U**nsigned **int**eger")

-- Uint8Array : The Uint8Array typed array represents an array of 8-bit unsigned integers.
+  - The Uint8Array typed array represents an array of 8-bit unsigned integers.
 The contents are initialized to 0 unless initialization data is explicitly provided.
 Once established, you can reference elements in the array using the object's methods, or using standard array index syntax (that is, using bracket notation).

 - ArrayBuffer : The ArrayBuffer object is used to represent a generic raw binary data buffer.
 It is an array of bytes, often referred to in other languages as a "byte array".
 You cannot directly manipulate the contents of an ArrayBuffer; instead, you create one of the typed array objects or a DataView object which represents the buffer in a specific format, and use that to read and write the contents of the buffer.